 5000-6999 — Junior- and senior-level courses; also may be taken for graduate credit by students admitted to a graduate program, except where expressly prohibited.

 7000-8999 — Open to graduate/professional students exclusively.

 9000-9999 — Open to doctoral students exclusively.

-Business Administration: All courses numbered 6000-6100 and 7000 or higher are open only to students formally admitted to a Wayne State graduate program, or to qualified guest students.
+Mike Ilitch School of Business: All courses numbered 6000-6100 and 7000 or higher are open only to students formally admitted to a Wayne State graduate program, or to qualified guest students.
 Enrollment in these courses must be approved by a graduate advisor or be consistent with a student's Plan of Work.
 Students in an undergraduate, post-bachelor, or non-matriculated status are not eligible.